Trump's Tariffs and Their Consequences

 A LITTLE INTERNATIONAL ECONOMICS

 Tariffs raise prices, making American consumers poorer.
 Americans buy fewer foreign goods.
 Foreigners earn fewer dollars to swap for their domestic currency (to meet domestic costs).
 Fewer dollars are offered (supplied) in foreign exchange markets.
 The value of the dollar rises against other currencies, making American exports more expensive.
 The foreign demand for American goods go down.
-Among other consequences, employment in exporting companies and industries goes down.
-Indirectly, tariffs are also a tax on American exports.
+Among other consequences, employment in exporting companies and industries go down.

 So tariffs are a tax on American exports as well as American imports.
 If foreign countries retaliate against American exports, there is even less demand for exports, further harming American manufacturing.